-Romanian folk costumes encapsulates not just simple signs and symbols on clothing to obtain an amazing aesthetic effect.
-For the wearer it carries a great energetic, religious and spiritual significance.
-The traditional handmade embroided motifs give the wearer different things.
+Romanian folk costumes encapsulate not just simple signs and symbols on clothing to obtain an amazing aesthetic effect.
+For the wearer, it carries a great energetic, religious and spiritual significance.
+The traditional handmade embroidered motifs give the wearer different things.
 A cross, for example, brings protection against bad, the evil eye, or expel spells and hatred.
 The diamond, or flower, or sun bring harmony, happiness and peace.

 Consequently, it would have been impossible for The Universal Day of the Romanian Blouse not to be given such importance.
 It’s also an opportunity to show and strengthen the unity of all Romanian communities living abroad.
 This celebrations also welcome all those who love and appreciate Romania and its culture.

-Social Media htags you can use to promote this global event:
+Social Media hashtags you can use to promote this global event: